TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 **Idea:**
 - First check edge-case positions
 - Then use binary search in the range [1, n-2]
-- The single element must be â‰  both neighbors
+- The single element must be ≠ both neighbors
 - Otherwise, use parity logic to decide direction

 **Java Code:**